7-Card Stud Hi-Low

 The game itself is still played the same as conventional Seven-Card Stud.
-Each player is dealt two face-down "hole" cards and a face-up "door" card.
+Each player is dealt two face-down "hole" cards and a face-up "door" card, or Third Street.
 The dealer then deals to each player in turn three more face-up cards and one more face-down card.
 The highest and lowest hand split the pot.

 Here's where things get interesting.
 For a hand to qualify as a low hand it can't have any card higher than an eight.
 However, an ace counts as both a high card and a low card, so the best possible low hand is A-2-3-4-5.

 You're probably thinking, isn't that a straight?
 And you'd be right, except that in Seven-Stud Hi/Lo any hand that qualifies for the low is not affected by straights or flushes.
 This creates an interesting situation because you can qualify for both the highest and the lowest hand in a game!
 If you win both, you will take the whole pot.

 So, let's say it's your lucky day and you've been dealt the A, 2, 3, 4 and 5 of Spades.
 Your straight flush will (most likely) take the high hand and because neither straights nor flushes count in the low hand ranking, you've got the best possible low hand.
 Congratulations, you've just "scooped the pot," taking 100%.

 Now, to determine the highest hand we'll use the standard hand rankings, which can be viewed on our Hand Rankings page.
 To determine the best low hand, the highest low card is used.
 If two players share the same high card then the next lowest card is used and so on.